vandercloak/reviewly/README.md

 - **Real-time Sync**: Live pull request updates and repository management
 - **Direct GitHub Links**: Quick access to original PRs and seamless workflow integration

+## Security
+- This is just a POC.
+- Everything currently saves in localStorage.
+There is no remote saving of api tokens.
+- Changes to state are superficial and will reset on refresh.

 ## 🛠 Tech Stack

 - **Frontend**: React 19.1.1 + TypeScript